Tax Credits (15 of 63 types) and Tax Refunds (3 types), Missing or Misreported.

-- 20% data entry and spelling errors.
+- 20% of data entry and spelling errors.

 - Given tax credits and tax refunds were undocumented and usage unrecorded.
 No one will ever know how much has been lost.

-- Five of these investment funds are multi-levels, multi-threads, and involve chaining - claiming the same funds were invested under multiple tax credit programs, including cross investing between venture capital and non-venture capitial tax credit programs.
+- Five of these investment funds are multi-levels, multi-threads, and involve chaining - claiming the same funds were invested under multiple tax credit programs, including cross investing between venture Capital and non-venture capitial tax credit programs.